Stephen Trombley: Author

-Trombley's first book was All That Summer She Was Mad': Virginia Woolf and Her Doctors (1981).
+Trombley's first book was 'All That Summer She Was Mad': Virginia Woolf and Her Doctors (1981).
 It examined the work of eminent physicians who treated her and thought she was mad, contrasting their view with evidence from Woolf's fiction, letters, and diaries suggesting that what the doctors regarded as mad was her very self.
 While working as deputy editor of the RIBA Journal he edited, with Peter Murray, the guidebook Modern British Architecture since 1945 (1984).
 In 1988 Trombley published The Right to Reproduce: A History of Coercive Sterlization.
 In 1988 he also published the second edition of the Fontana Dictionary of Modern thought which he edited with Alan Bullock; a third, wholly revised edition appeared in 1999.
 The Guardian newspaper said that "For more than 20 years this book has been a bible for those struggling to remember the meaning of everything from Marxism to the Mormons."
 In 1989 Trombley published Sir Frederick Treves: The Extraordinary Edwardian (1989), and in 1992, The Execution Protocol: Inside America's Execution Industry.
 In 2012 Atlantic Books published Fifty Thinkers Who Shaped the Modern World, and A Short History of Western Thought.

 Musician and songwriter

 Trombley worked as a singer/songwriter throughout the 1970s, but music took a back seat during the 1980s and 1990s.
 In 2006 he founded the rock band Psychoneedles with Chris Sauer.
-The band played regularly in upstate NY and NYC for two years.
+The band played regularly in upstate New York and New York City for two years.
 They released an eponymous CD in 2007 with songs written by Trombley and Sauer.
 In 2008 Trombley and Jay Kerr cowrote the musical entertainment "Adirondack Awakening", to celebrate the 400th anniversary of Henry Hudson's and Samuel de Champlain's exploration of that region.
-It was funded by the NYS Council on the Arts and premiered at the Fort Salem Theater in Salem, NY.
-In 2012 Trombley moved to Nashville, TN after co-writing severals songs with Angela Kaset, whom he met while she was staying in Vermont in 2011.
-Upon moving to Nashville he became a regular co-writer with Fred Koller, with whom he penned three of the tracks on his 2014 CD "Tea For Three".
+It was funded by the NYS Council on the Arts and premiered at the Fort Salem Theater in Salem, New York.
+In 2012, Trombley moved to Nashville, Tennessee after co-writing several songs with Angela Kaset, whom he met while she was staying in Vermont in 2011.
+Upon moving to Nashville he became a regular co-writer with Fred Koller, with whom he penned three of the tracks on his 2014 CD, Tea For Three.
 These include "Suzy Says", "Whaddya Know" and "I Know It's Summer".
 The title track, "Tea For Three", was written with Oliver Ray, formerly of Patti Smith's band.
 "One of These Days" and "Man Of The World" were written with Kaset.
-In 2013 Trombley and Koller composed the musical "1961", which looks at peace and prosperity in the fictional town of Pleasantville, USA, in the years between the Korean and Vietnam wars.
+In 2013, Trombley and Koller composed the musical 1961, which looks at peace and prosperity in the fictional town of Pleasantville, US, in the years between the Korean and Vietnam wars.